SidduKargar/TaskMangementBackend/README.md

 # TaskManagementAPI

 A simple Task Management REST API built with .NET 8, Entity Framework Core (In-Memory), and JWT authentication.
-Designed to manage tasks with features like user authentication, task creation, and status updates.
+Designed to manage tasks with features like user authentication, and task creation

 ## Features